pgaljan/productPlanner/README.md

 # Overview

 Structure Planner is a lightweight Excel-based project quantification tool that provides powerful, simple, and structured project planning with up to 12 workstreams.
 It is designed for small, agile (two-pizza) teams to facilitate early project phase ideation, cost estimation, and task visualization.
-The tool offers the flexibility to define work periods in days, weeks, quarters, or years and does not rely on macros or external plugins, ensuring it works seamlessly across platforms, including Excel for web and mobile, making it ideal for small teams lacking a commonly accessible Enterprise Project Management (EPM) system.
+The tool offers the flexibility to define work periods in days, weeks, quarters, or years and does not rely on macros or external plugins, ensuring it works seamlessly across platforms, making it ideal for small teams lacking a commonly accessible Enterprise Project Management (EPM) system.

 #### Key Features:
 - 4-tier project planner for structured project planning.